IUDataStructuresCourse/course-web-page-fall-2024/lectures/shortest-paths.md

 ![**Graph with an exponential number of paths.**](./digraph11.png)

-## Shortest paths exhibit *optimal substructure*

-That is, a subpath of a shortest path is a shortest path.

-More precisely, if you have a shortest path

-v₀ →ᵣ vᵢ →p vⱼ →q vk

-then the subpath p

-vᵢ →p vⱼ

-is a shortest path from vᵢ to vⱼ.

-Proof.
-Suppose vᵢ →p vⱼ is not a shortest path from vᵢ to vⱼ.
-Then we splice the shortest path p' from vᵢ to vⱼ into the path v₀ → vk to get

-    v₀ →ᵣ vᵢ →p' vⱼ →q vk

-which is a shorter path from v₀ to vk.
-But that contradicts the assumption that

-    v₀ →ᵣ vᵢ →p vⱼ →q vk

-was a shortest path.

-Take away: we can build shortest paths by growing them from smaller shortest paths.

-Notation: d(u,v) is the weight of the shortest path from u to v.

 ##  Negative-weight edges

-Motivation: weak, not very common
+Negative weight edges are not very common in applications.

 Some shortest-path algorithms handle this (Bellman-ford), some do not (Dijkstra, DAG Shortest Paths).

-None of them handle graphs with negative-weight cycles, as the notion of shortest-path doesn't make sense on such graphs.
+None of the algorithms handle graphs with negative-weight cycles, as the notion of shortest-path doesn't make sense on such graphs.

 Example: